Septoplasty is a surgery to straighten a

 An incision will be made inside the nose.
 The lining of the septum will be lifted up and out of the way.

-The bent bone or cartilage will be straightened by moving it or cutting off the bent piece.
+The bent bone or cartilage will be straightened by moving it, reshaping it, or cutting off the bent piece.
 After the repair is done, the lining will be replaced over the top of the septum.
 Gauze may be placed in the nose to soak up any blood.
 A plastic splint may also be inserted to keep the septum in place while it heals.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.